kddnewton/kddnewton.github.io/_posts/2022-08-11-aarch64-bitmask-immediates.md

 mov X0, 0xC3FFFFFFC3FFFFFF
 ```

+([Compiler Explorer](https://godbolt.org/z/d1x3nsKqE)).
 We can do this because `0xC3FFFFFFC3FFFFFF` can be directly encoded into a bitmask immediate.
 Its binary representation is:

 ```
 1100001111111111111111111111111111000011111111111111111111111111